Rakly3/EasyScripts/Win_IOMMU-list/README.md

 Show Self Encryption status of Volumes

 NOTE:
-This does not show of the feature is or is not supported by the device.
+This does not show if the feature is or is not supported by the device.
 Not all drives support SED. - Manufacturer device information also often does not list this.
 Ask Bing CoPilot.
 It knows...

 - Most mechanical HDDs do not support this.